miller-barros/recursive-assume-unchanged/README.md

 # recursive-assume-unchanged
 Recursively forces the git to set all files in a directory and its sub-directories as unchanged.

-If you want to do it for a single file you can use `git update-index --assume-unchanged [file_path]`
+If you want to do it for a single file you can just use `git update-index --assume-unchanged [file_path]`

 ## How to use